freebsd/freebsd-quarterly/2020q4/aarch64-vmware.md

 VMWare is a company that produces a commercial hypervisor known as vSphere ESXi for AMD64 and i386.
-In early October, they released a tech demo hypervisor for ARM Aarch64 which runs on ARM ServerReady hardware as well single board computers such as the Raspberry Pi 4b (4GB and 8GB models).
+In early October, they released a tech demo hypervisor for ARM Aarch64 which runs on ARM ServerReady hardware as well as single board computers such as the Raspberry Pi 4b (4GB and 8GB models).
 This new hypervisor is known as VMWare ESXi-ARM Fling.